 In the center of Corona del Mar (Newport Beach), northbound California 1 meets Marguerite Avenue northeast to San Joaquin Hills Road.
 Photo taken 02/26/11.

-Northbound California 1/Coast Highway meets Iris Avenue.
+Northbound California 1 (Coast Highway) meets Iris Avenue.
 Photo taken 02/26/11.

 A few blocks later, northbound California 1 approaches the junction with former California 73, MacArthur Boulevard.
 Prior to the completion of the San Joaquin Hills Transportation Corridor (toll road), California 73 used to turn south near the University of California at Irvine and proceed along MacArthur Boulevard, ending at California 1 at this intersection.
-This truck route sign is the only evidence that MacArthur Boulevard used to be a state highway (as this sign is typically only used on the California state highway system, not on locally maintained roads).
+This truck route sign is the only evidence that MacArthur Boulevard used to be a state highway (as this sign is typically only used on the California state route system, not on locally maintained roads).
 Photo taken 02/26/11.

 Follow MacArthur Boulevard northeast to John Wayne (Orange County) Airport and Toll California 73.
 Photo taken 02/26/11.

-Northbound California 1/Coast Highway meets Former California 73/MacArthur Boulevard.
+Northbound California 1 (Coast Highway) meets Former California 73/MacArthur Boulevard.
 Photo taken 02/26/11.

 Use MacArthur Boulevard northeast to evacuate a tsunami.
 This intersection is located around Milepost 16 on California 1.
 Photo taken 02/26/11.